 Research Proposal (10%): The 5-7 page proposal should explain the nature of your topic, identify your research question(s), and discuss how your research contributes to existing literature.
 You will also detail the content/texts you will analyze and outline the relevance of that material for your project.
 Additionally, you should attach the beginning draft of your theme list, as well as examples of the text(s) and/or media content you plan to analyze.

-Literature Review (20%): You will prepare the beginning of the 5-8 page lit review section of your paper in advance of your final paper.
+Literature Review (20%): You will prepare the beginning of the 6-9 page lit review section of your paper in advance of your final paper.
 The lit review should have a minimum of 20 sources.
 These should be primarily peer-reviewed scholarly articles, as well as related articles from industry publications.
 Your literature review should be concise but also comprehensive.
 Do not simply summarize each article but take an analytical approach to discuss how the literature relates to your research project.
 Explain any consensus or controversy about the articles.
 The lit review and the final paper should be cited in APA style, as well as have a full reference list in APA style.
 You will drop this literature review into your final paper, after you have revised it based on my feedback.
-This website has additional information on lit reviews, as well as some examples: http://www8.esc.edu/esconline/across_esc/library.nsf/3cc42a422514347a8525671d0049f395/46c31e3773d8747b852570ad00700699?OpenDocument

-- An introductory section (not longer than 2-3 pp.) that presents your thesis (main argumentative point) and explains how this thesis will be explored through your textual or qualitative content analysis.
+- An introductory section (not longer than 2-3 pp.) that presents your thesis (main argumentative point) research questions and explains how these will be explored through your textual or qualitative content analysis.

-- A literature review section (5-8 pp.), which frames the questions/problems addressed by your paper within a larger scholarly discussion.
-This section should provide the reader with a context for the significance of your research project.
+- A literature review section (5-9 pp.), which frames the thesis/questions addressed by your paper within a larger scholarly discussion.
+This section should provide the reader with a a review of the related past academic research on the topic and how it relates to your research project.

 - Method section (2-4 pp.).
-Discuss how you are applying the McKee book in your paper.
+Discuss how you are applying the McKee Beginners’ Guide to Textual Analysis book or a qualitative research methodology in your paper.
 Explain how this methodology fits your project.
 Discuss how you developed your theme list.

 - Findings (10-15 pp.): In this section, you should report what your analysis discovered.
-How do your findings support your thesis?
-Give examples from the content or text you analyzed as evidence of how what you found fits with themes you discovered.
+How do your findings support your thesis or research questions?
+Give examples from the content or texts you analyzed as evidence of how what you found fits with themes you discovered.
 (Be sure to cite media content examples in your references.)

 - References: Your paper should cite 20 or more sources you included in the final paper, including any content or text examples used in the finding and conclusion sections.